ga-curriculum/data-management-in-ai-projects/microlesson-01/README.md

 -----

-## Learning Objectives
+### Learning Objectives

-By the end of this class, you will be able to:
+By the end of this session, learners will be able to:

-  - ✅ **Understand the role and importance of data management in AI projects:** Grasp why it's a strategic necessity.
+- **Explain** the role and importance of data management in AI projects: Understand why data management is a strategic necessity in AI workflows.
-  - ✅ **Identify and articulate the key challenges in managing data for AI:** Recognize the hurdles that AI projects present in terms of data volume, variety, velocity, quality, labeling, security, and versioning.
+- **Identify** and **analyze** the key challenges in managing data for AI: Recognize and articulate the hurdles associated with data volume, variety, velocity, quality, labeling, security, and versioning.
-  - ✅ **Describe and implement strategies for data governance, data quality management, data security, and scalability:** Learn how to establish frameworks, processes, and techniques to ensure your data is well-governed, high-quality, secure, and can scale with your AI ambitions.
+- **Describe** and **implement** strategies for data governance, data quality management, data security, and scalability: Establish frameworks, processes, and techniques to ensure data is well-governed, high-quality, secure, and scalable.
-  - ✅ **Explain the different stages of the data lifecycle and the considerations at each stage:** Understand the journey of data from collection to deletion and how to manage it effectively.
+- **Outline** the stages of the data lifecycle and the considerations at each stage: Understand the journey of data from collection to deletion and how to manage it effectively.
-  - ✅ **Differentiate between various data repositories (Data Warehouse, Data Lake, Data Mesh) and understand their architecture, use cases, benefits, and challenges:** Gain an understanding of these different approaches to data storage and organization and when to apply each one.
+- **Differentiate** between various data repositories (Data Warehouse, Data Lake, Data Mesh): Compare their architecture, use cases, benefits, and challenges to determine their suitability for specific scenarios.
-  - ✅ **Apply best practices for data management in your own AI projects:** Walk away with strategies and techniques you can implement to improve your AI projects.
+- **Apply** best practices for data management in AI projects: Implement actionable strategies and techniques to improve the efficiency and effectiveness of AI initiatives.

 -----